 Semester Hours

 English Composition 6

-Literature 61
+Literature 6 1

-Foreign Language 12 2
+Foreign Language 12°

 Laboratory Science 6

 Social Science 6a

 Non-Western Studies 3

 Religious or Philosophical Thought 34

-Fine Arts 3 5
+Fine Arts 35

-Physical Education Activity 3
+Physical Education Activity 3°

-18
+48

-1 The six semester hours may be chosen from Classics 108, 205, 225, 226, 228; Dramatic Art 325, 326; English 104, 211, 213, 214, 217, 218, 304, 311, 327, 328, 332.
+1The six semester hours may be chosen from Comparative Literature 101, 102, 205, 206, 223; Dramatic Art 325, 326; English 104, 211, 213, 214, 217, 218, 304, 311, 327, 328, 332.

-In foreign language, students are required to give proof of competence equal to two years of college study.
+1In foreign language, students are required to give proof of competence equal to two years of college study.
 This may be demonstrated by passing second-year courses or by achieving a satisfactory score in a competence test.
 Students are asked to take College Board achievement tests, prior to their matriculation, in any language in which they may conceivably wish to continue.
 Depending on the score on this test, a student may be exempt from further language study or will be placed at the proper level for continuance.
-No credit will be given for the beginning semsetre of a language in the student has passed two verso of secondary school courses.
+No credit will be given for the beginning senseter of a language in which the student has passed two years of secondary school course.